transpect/docx2tex/README.md

  -t     | draw table grid lines
  -x     | custom XSLT stylesheet for Hub processing
  -d     | debug mode

- * please note that the script works only on Linux or Windows with Cygwin.
-Mac OSX users have to wait, until I replace the readlink function with a Mac friendly equivalent.

 ### via XML Calabash